bbc/psammead/packages/components/psammead-grid/README.md

 ## Roadmap

-Currently the fallback for browsers that don't support CSS Grid is that there are no gutters.
+Currently the fallback for browsers that don't support CSS Grid is that there are no gutters or margins applied.
 We will implement a fix for this in a future version.

 ## Contributing